nickkgar/RealCC/README.md

 # RealCC
-Actually disable wifi & bluetooth from CC in iOS 11 - 13
+Actually disable WiFi & Bluetooth from the Control Center in iOS 11 - 13